jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 Locking Lucene processes to memory with ``mlockall``
 ----------------------------------------------

-Memory overcommit does not tell if a Lucene process completely resides in RAM for low latency.
-One approach to enure low latency is locking the pages of the Lucene process to RAM.
+Memory overcommit does not guarantee a Lucene process can completely reside in memory for low latency.
+One approach to ensure it is by locking the pages of the Lucene process to memory.

 ``mlockall`` is a UNIX system call that causes all of the pages mapped by the address space of a process to be memory resident until unlocked or until the process exits or execs another process.